 The only true way to eliminate lead exposure is to get rid of contaminated sources including service lines, or pipes that connect a household’s plumbing to the water main in the street.
 If property owners want to replace their portion of the lines, DC Water will pay to replace the public side.

 However, it’s important to have seasoned plumbing professionals replace your private-side lead pipes.
 The team at John C. Flood has experience removing and replacing faulty and dangerous pipes such as orangeburg sewer pipes and polybutylene pipes.

 We can repair or replace interior and exterior pipes and install water purification systems to keep your family safe from lead in water.
 No one can rival our value for a lead pipe replacement job.
 Our team cares about your family’s health, which is why we off a free camera inspection and $250 off a water main replacement.
 Contact John C. Flood for the most trusted lead pipe replacement professionals to take care of your boiler or furnace maintenance.
-Schedule your HVAC inspection today!
+Contact John C. Flood at 703-214-5611 today!